malhar2805/malhar2805/README.md

 ![Awesome_GitHub!
 (2)](https://user-images.githubusercontent.com/41645822/128105929-e7b3d4ac-0650-4bc8-95d5-3b229eb33c84.png)

-### Hey there 👋 (yes you, the one infront of the screen)
+### Hey there 👋

-My Name is Malhar Shah and I am a soon to be freshman studying Computer Science at the University of Waterloo.
+My Name is Malhar Shah and I am a freshman studying Computer Science at the University of Waterloo.
 I love everything about food and chess!

-I am currently a novice coder and have been coding for about ~2 years now (as seen by my horrendous stats :sweat:).
-I am comfortable working in python :snake: and enough C++ to be able to use Ardino (which is not much I'm afraid.)
+I am currently an ambitious coder and have been coding for about ~2 years now.
+I am comfortable working in Python, C, and Javascript, specializing in the MERN stack.
 [![Malhar's GitHub stats](https://github-readme-stats.vercel.app/api?username=malhar2805)](https://github.com/malhar2805/github-readme-stats)

-My real strenghts are in the hardware side of computer engineering, such as Breadboards, Arduino, Raspberry Pi, Microbit, and any other device that breaches software and hardware together.
-I also have some experience in creating prototypes and using tools like Figma.
-Whenever I'm not coding and trying out new projects on my Arudino, I can be found outside playing basketball, working out at my community center, and playing chess as a 1600 rated player!
+My real strengths are in the AI department.
+I have ample experience in popular AI tools such as Tensorflow 2.0, Open CV, and Cohere API, creating multiple classification and regression models.
+Whenever I'm not coding and trying out new projects on my Arduino, I can be found outside playing basketball, working out at my community centre, and playing chess as a 1600-rated player!

-I have attended multiple hackathons including Hack the North 2021 hosted by the University of Waterloo.
-My freinds and I built a project called Orthios that corrects your posture by sending a notfication to your phone!
-In addtion, we created a prototype of an app using Figma Beta, a widely recongized vector graphics editor.
+I have attended multiple hackathons including Hack the North and UofT Hacks where my team and I created Orthios and Ripple respectively, networking with many professionals along the way.
+I am particularly interested in Data Science and Machine Learning, essentially anything that resembles Chat GPT.

-I appreaciate the time you took to read my page so, as a return gift, here is a Fun Fact!
+I appreciate the time you took to read my page so, as a return gift, here is a Fun Fact!

 :zap: The word "Checkmate" in Chess comes from the Persian phrase "Shah Mat," which means "the King is dead."